 During this period (April-September) the IAS can offer colleagues access to seminar space within Cosin's Hall on Palace Green, part of a UNESCO World Heritage Site, which offers an ideal venue for national and international meetings and workshops.
 Office space (including access to PCs connected to the Durham network) may also be offered to visiting academics who are being invited to Durham to engage with a specific inter- or multi-disciplinary research project, publication, grant application, or conference.
 This facility could be particularly suitable for events where colleagues are bringing together a group of individuals over a period of a week or more and would like to be able to offer them a base to work from whilst they are in Durham.
 Upto 7 offices may be available between April and June, and upto 2 offices between July and September.

-The IAS may be able to provide some funding to support these meetings (for example, refreshments and/or lunch, or to host a drinks reception in Cosin's Hall to launch the event, if appropriate) and whilst the IAS cannot provide overnight accommodation, Event Durham provides an excellent service, which includes sourcing and securing accommodation.
+The IAS may be able to provide some funding to support these meetings (for example, refreshments and/or lunch, or to host a drinks reception in Cosin's Hall to launch an event, if appropriate) and whilst the IAS cannot provide overnight accommodation, Event Durham provides an excellent service, which includes sourcing and securing accommodation.

 In terms of outcomes, the IAS is looking to support proposals that demonstrate that they will build medium/long-term and world class, inter- and intra- disciplinary research at Durham.
 The proposals can be exploratory - the IAS is very much about facilitating developmental, innovative and experimental thinking - but they can also be about developing research excellence at Durham.

 There is no deadline for proposals and they do not need to be linked to the Institute's annual theme or sponsored projects.
 Colleagues wishing to make use of the Institute during this period should submit their proposals by email to Linda Crowe.